-The Group employs the services of Prescription Benefits Services, Inc. (PBS) as benefit administrator to provide certain management, consulting, and technical functions for the Group's alternative prescription drug program.
-The current agreement with PBS is for a three-year term ending September 30, 2016, and provides for a monthly fee based upon the number of subscribers, a one-time set up fee and an annual incentive fee paid in monthly installments.
-The agreement may be terminated by the Group, at any time after the initial term the agreement with 90 days prior, written notice.
+The Group employed the services of Prescription Benefits Services, Inc. (PBS) as benefit administrator to provide certain management, consulting, and technical functions for the Group's alternative prescription drug program.
+The agreement with PBS ended on September 30, 2016; however, services continued to be provided through September 30, 2017 by mutual agreement under the terms of the expired agreement.
+PBS was paid a monthly fee based upon the number of health plan subscribers.
+The arrangement with PBS was ended at midnight September 30, 2017, and the services were then performed by the program's product provider at no additional fees.